andrewcbuensalida/formik-yup-form/README.md

 ////////////////////////////////////////////

 checking out a tracking branch like origin/feature-x will create a local branch of the name feature-x if it doesnt exist already

+///////////////////////////////////////
+if you try to merge from a newer commit to an older commit or a commit on a different branch that doesnt diverge, itll say it's already up to day. but if it diverges, itll try to merge.